OffchainLabs/block-hash-pusher/README.md

 There are two contracts: `Pusher` and `ParentBlockHashBuffer`.
 The `Pusher` takes an `IInbox` parameter and pushes block hashes through to the `ParentBlockHashBuffer` on the child chain.

 The buffer contract will have the same address on all chains.
-This will allow us to eventually perform an ArbOS upgrade to etch some new bytecode there and start pushing hashes in there similar to EIP2935.
+This will allow us to eventually perform an ArbOS upgrade to start pushing hashes in there similarly to EIP2935.

 Should the buffer also store L1 block hashes? no, because we want to make nitro v1 easier.